plone/training/theming/ttw-advanced.rst

    At the moment you need to "Build CSS" from the main file, the one declared in the manifest (in this case :file:`less/barceloneta.plone.less`).
    So, whatever Less file you edit, go back to the main one to compile.
-   This behavior will be improved in the future, but for now just remember this simple rule.
+   This behavior will be improved in the future, but for now remember this simple rule.